stevenhair/potential-hipster/README.md

 (http://tools.ietf.org/html/rfc3986#section-2).
 Domains may only contain A-Z, 0-9, hyphens (-), and periods (.).

+SSL certificate verification is disabled, so pages using the `https` protocol can be loaded regardless of whether or not they have a valid SSL certificate.

 Note that if a subdomain is entered, the entire parent domain and the parent's subdomains will be searched unless the `--exclude-parent` flag is set or the `exclude_parent` option is set to True.